 - We travel to cultural institutions, such as museums and theaters, to assess the ways in which they represent religiously-inspired fine art and performing arts to the public.

 - We study real-world case studies in ethics classes – medical, business, environmental, social.

 - We apply our knowledge of global issues, diversity and ethical decision-making to diverse fields of internship and employment, including professions that address a diversity of people, such as medicine, education, public policy, law, marketing and administration of cultural institutions such as museums, as well as professions that have a pronounced global dimension, such as the arts, journalism, international law, international relations, international business, diplomatic service and humanitarian aid.
-Religious Studies majors and minors may further consult our departmental Handbook on Outcomes.
+Comparative Religion majors and minors may further consult our departmental Handbook on Outcomes.

 *Source: American Academy of Religion 2008 White Paper.
 Statistics are from the AAR Surveys of Religion and Theology Programs in the U.S.: Numbers Count

 **Source: Association of American Colleges and Universities’ Raising the Bar Survey; “These findings are taken from Raising the Bar: Employers’ View on College Learning in the Wake of the Economic Downturn, a survey of employers conducted for AAC&U by Hart Research Associates and published in 2010.”
 Click here for the full report on this survey and related employer findings.